weihong15/kdb_journey/IPC/README.md

 ```

 ## .z namespace for IPC
-.z.w will normally return 0, if triggered by other process, return handle number //on server //return handle of calling client process
+.z.w will normally return 0, if triggered by other process, return handle number //on server //even if nested function, but called by .z.pg,.z.ps will work
 .z.W will return each handle opened for that process, and the data left to transmit //can be called by client or server

 ## News agency case study